 + Leadership Roles in Major IP Organizations

 Karen and Suzannah have held leadership roles in the American Intellectual Property Law Association (AIPLA), a national organization representing intellectual property practitioners, Karen is a former member of the Board of Directors and Suzannah is a past Chair of AIPLA’s Biotechnology Committee.
-Karen serves on the Advisory Board to the Center for Advanced Study and Research on Intellectual Property (CASRIP) of the University of Washington School of Law and Suzannah has served as an ACI Expert Speaker for the American Conference Institute (ACI).
+Karen has served, on the Advisory Board to the Center for Advanced Study and Research on Intellectual Property (CASRIP) of the University of Washington School of Law, and Suzannah has served as an ACI Expert Speaker for the American Conference Institute (ACI).
 Our involvement in AIPLA, CASRIP, ACI, and other organizations keeps us informed of the latest developments in IP and provides us with a wealth of resources similar to that of large firms.

 + We Build Long-Lasting Relationships

 C+L attorneys have built long-lasting relationships with their clients.
 For example, Suzannah, Karen, and Larry have represented the University of California (including the Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, and San Francisco campuses, and the central office in Oakland) throughout their careers.
 In fact, Suzannah has represented the University of California and the U.S. Army Medical Research and Materiel Command since the beginning of her career, Karen has represented the University of Washington since 1998, and Larry started working with the University of Rochester in 2003 and with Tulane University in 2004.